is-120-winter-2023/css-fonts-button/README.md

 Since colors are used in many places, it's a good idea to define them as variables.
 This way, if you decide to change your color scheme, you only need to change the variable values.

 Variables that are used throughout your website are best added to the `:root` selector.
 This is a special selector that represents the root element of the document.
-It's almost the same as the `html` selector, but it has a higher specificity.
+It's almost the same as the `html` selector, but, because it is a pseudo-class, it has a higher specificity.

 At the top of your `styles/main.css` file, add your style guide colors as CSS variables.
 You can name the variable using its color or its purpose, e.g. `--dark-blue` or `--primary-heading-color`